Vertigo Treatment Doctor Q&A

-Vertigo can be quite unpleasant, and can be the reason for many underlying medical conditions that should be checked out by a medical professional.
+Vertigo can be quite unpleasant and can be the reason for many underlying medical conditions that should be checked out by a medical professional.
 If you start to notice more frequent episodes of vertigo, it is best to contact Columbia Clinic Urgent Care.
-For more information call us or visit us online to book an appointment.
-We have Convenient Locations To Serve You at 82nd Ave, Mall 205, Division St, Tigard, and Clackamas.
+For more information, please contact us or request an appointment online.
+We have convenient locations to serve you at Tibbetts St Portland, Stark Street Portland and Tigard, OR.
+We also accept walk-ins.

 Table of Contents: